-The amount a Support at Home Hybrid and Newbie client is required to pay is based on a percentage of the price for each service type (e.g. domestic assistance, personal care, shopping assistance, etc), or a percentage of the cost of the item (e.g. aids and equipment, delivered meals, etc).
+The amount a Support at Home client is required to contribute is based on a percentage of the price for each service type (e.g. domestic assistance, personal care, shopping assistance, etc), or a percentage of the cost of the item (e.g. aids & equipment, delivered meals, etc).

-The government sets the percentage that the client is required to pay.
-Their provider, or the supplier of the goods or services, sets the price for each service type.
+The government sets the percentage you are required to pay.
+Your provider, or the supplier of the goods or services, sets the price for each service type.